Where to Begin

 These software wallet creation methods are still available, but using them online means greatly increasing the chances of being phished.
 In fact, some wallet interfaces and services are planning to discontinue access via these methods altogether.
 So, don’t do it.
 If you need more convincing, read this.

 P.S.: There is an option of accessing a wallet via software methods offline.
 It’s a bit complicated, and for best results you will need a second ‘air gapped’ computer that is always offline.
 You can read about the offline procedure (as used in MEW) here.
-The general purpose of offline access is to keep your private keys away from the internet.
-Hardware wallets will do this for you without the complex setup.
+The general purpose of offline access is to keep your private keys from being exposed on the internet.
+Hardware wallets or a good mobile wallet will do this for you without the complex setup.

 Browser wallet solutions

 Increasingly, as more applications are built on Ethereum, web browsers and browser extensions are providing integrated wallet and Web3 services.
 What does this mean?
-By downloading a specific browser (like Opera or Brave) or installing a browser extension (like MEW CX or MetaMask), you will be continuously connected to your wallet while using the browser so you can interact with blockchain services and decentralized applications seamlessly.
+By downloading a specific browser (like Opera or Brave) or installing a browser extension (like MetaMask), you will be continuously connected to your wallet while using the browser so you can interact with decentralized applications seamlessly.

-When creating an account using these services, you will usually make an app password for regular access and receive a recovery phrase of 12 or 24 words, just like with hardware wallets.
-Still, the hardware wallet is the most secure solution for holding large amounts of currency for long periods.
+When creating an account using these services, you will usually make an app password for regular access and receive a recovery phrase of 12 or 24 words, or a keystore file/private key.
+It's important to keep in mind that with browser wallets, you still need to keep track of your keys and store them in a safe location.
+Browser wallets are a better choice than direct software access, but hardware wallets are still the most secure solution for holding large amounts of currency for long periods.
 Browser wallets are more suitable for holding small amounts for the purpose of daily interaction with applications.

-For example, the MEW web interface and the MEWconnect app are non-custodial wallet solutions.
-That means MEW does not handle your funds or manage your blockchain account.
-MEW provides a way to interact with your crypto, but it’s your job to keep your wallet information secure and to follow news updates in the space.
-On the other hand, this also means that MEW can’t ‘default’ and lose your money, or ‘freeze’ your account, or in any other way interfere with what you do with your coins.
+MEW's mobile app, MEW wallet, is a truly non-custodial solution – you remain in full control of your keys and assets.
+You can use the app both as a standalone wallet and by connecting to the MEW web interface via a QR code.
+MEW wallet app gives you an easy and safe way to interact with crypto and the Ethereum blockchain, but it’s your job to keep your wallet information secure and to follow news updates in the space.
+On the other hand, this also means that MEW can’t lose your money, freeze your account, or in any other way interfere with what you do with your coins.

 Here, the expression “Not your keys, not your crypto” is very relevant.
 Most of the time, a non-custodial wallet will give you your private key or seed phrase and will not require KYC.
 A custodial wallet, like Coinbase, will let you create a password only, will not give you the private key or seed phrase, and will require you to submit identification for KYC.
 Before using a mobile wallet app, figure out what kind of custodianship is involved, and make your decision according to the setup which works best for your needs.